xeraagana/ios-structs-classes-lab/README.md

 bilbo.name = "Jake"
 bilbo.height = 1.42
 bilbo.homePlanet = "Saturn"

+it wont run because bilbo already been initialized  as a let so it is already a constant
 ```

 Change the declaration of `bilbo` so that the above three lines of code **do** work:

+var bilbo = Alien(name: "Bilbo", height: 1.67, homePlanet: "Venus")

 ## Question 3